Mpanga Central Forest Reserve: Location

-A compulsory entrance fee of $1.00 / One United States Dollar or its equivalent is required.

 History

-It was small patch of natural rainforest that was protected by the Government of Uganda as a scientific research site since 1953.
+It was a small patch of natural rainforest that was protected by the Government of Uganda as a scientific research site since 1953.
 According to its neighboring farmsteads, it belonged to a wealthy family which carried the name Mpanga.
-It was actually name after the rich families son, Mpanga.
+It was actually named after the rich family's son, Mpanga.

 Ecology

-It supports an impressive biodiversity for such a small forest!
+It supports an impressive biodiversity for such a small forest.
 It has 500 species of trees and shrubs, 300 species of birds, 97 butterflies, and 112 moths.
 Three species of monkeys can be seen in the forest including vervet, red-tailed and black and white colobus monkey.
 There is also a number of small mammals including banded mongoose, squirrels, pottos, pangolines and bushabies.
 If you spend a night at Mpanga Forest you have a chance of spotting the rare nocturnal pottos and bushbabies.

 The dominant tree species in Mpanga Forest is the hard and weather resistant Celtis.
 Mpanga Forest is surrounded by a community of traditional drum makers who look for the soft trees that are suitable for the drum making, and therefore the undesirable hard Celtis trees have so much saved the forest from exploitation by the drum makers.
 The communities however do still depend on the forest for firewood, charcoal and medicinal hubs.